T1000-Swift-Hail/PROJECT-2/README.md

 - Easy access to the desired product .
 - also you can upload any glasses photo to searching to look for it .
 - also we have too languages Arabic And English by Localization .
+- also you can upload photo for any Product and we will look for the product and we will contact you when we find the product .

 ### Define the scenes :